YassinAJANIF/HLL-SVD/README.md

 ### Generating test data
 To generate the data, there are two directories:

-- **/Data/Data_serial**: contains the script **split_data_serial.py** for generating test data for the serial implementation.
+- **/Data/Data_serial** contains the script split_data_serial.py for generating test data for the serial implementation.
 Specify the matrix dimensions (rows and columns) and the number of batches (num_batches).
-The resulting partitioning follows the scheme illustrated in Figure 2.
+The data are partitioned column-wise into num_batches; Figure 1 shows the case num_batches = 2.”
 ```bash
 $ python3 split_data_serial.py
 ```